-AUA/SUFU recommendations state that clinicians may offer SNM as third-line treatment for carefully selected patients who have severe refractory OAB symptoms or who are not candidates for second-line therapy and are willing to undergo a surgical procedure.
-Recommendation (Grade C; benefits outweigh risk/burdens).
+Clinicians may offer SNM as third-line treatment in a carefully selected patient population characterized by severe refractory OAB symptoms or patients who are not candidates for second-line therapy and are willing to undergo a surgical procedure.
+Recommendation (Grade C; benefits outweigh risk/burdens).3

-National Institute for Health and Care Excellence (NICE)
+National Institute for Health and Care Excellence

-According to NICE, sacral nerve stimulation (SNS) can be recommended for those with urge incontinence and urgency-frequency when the patient understands what is involved and agrees to the treatment.
+Sacral nerve stimulation (SNS) can be recommended for those with urge incontinence and urgency-frequency when the patient understands what is involved and agrees to the treatment.
 SNS should only be tried when other treatments for incontinence have been unsuccessful, changes in daily lives have been made, or learning techniques to help control the bladder, have been put in place.
+11